danielabar/meblog/src/markdown/rails-query-perf.md

 6. **Reduced Memory Usage:**
    - The overall memory usage for Query C might be lower due to optimizations and the smaller result set, leading to better utilization of system resources.

+## Brainstorming Outline

+- start with task of admin dashboard to show recently completed trips (will just focus on query logic rather than display/view)
+- simple schema diagram: User, TripRequest, Trip, Location (note that User is using STI with type for Driver and Rider)
+- Also show corresponding Ruby models with associations and delegate so its clear how they can be joined (eg: TripRequest joins to Location twice, once as start_location and again as end_location: `belongs_to :start_location, class_name: 'Location'`)
+- First Attempt: where there's no index on `trips.completed_at` (don't do joins at this point to keep explain analyze output simple): `Trip.where('trips.completed_at > ?', 1.week.ago)`
+- show explain analyze -> sequence scan
+- add index on completed_at -> note strong_migrations gem installed on project that errors on "naive" approach to adding index, fix it with concurrently, explain about avoiding locking table for reads and writes while index is applied
+- Second Attempt: run `Trip.where(...)` again with explain analyze and compare improvement with index
+- possibly also reference free visualization tool and how to extract detailed explain/analyze in json format
+- Third Attempt: join location, riders, and drivers info but naively select *
+- Fourth Attempt: reduce number of columns by selecting only what's needed in the report
+- Fifth Attempt: reduce rows by focusing only on low trip ratings

 ## Scratch Schema

 ```sql